Back to National Guide

 What's Included in the Price

-• Supply of cornice in the chosen profile (standard cove, decorative, or polystyrene)
+• Supply of cornice in the chosen profile (standard cove, decorative stepped, or polystyrene/polyurethane)

 • Mitring all internal and external corners

 Painting after installation is a separate scope.
 Ceiling roses are priced per piece if required.
-If existing cornice needs removing before new cornice or square-set goes in, the removal and junction repair adds to the cost.
+If existing cornice needs removing before new cornice or square-set goes in, the removal and junction repair adds $3–$6 per linear metre.

 What Affects the Cost

 • Square-set conversion.
 Converting from cornice to square-set is popular in Perth's modern renovations.
-Despite looking simpler, it costs more in labour because the wall-ceiling junction needs Level 5 finishing.
+Despite looking simpler, it costs more in labour ($12–$20/m) because the wall-ceiling junction needs Level 5 finishing under AS/NZS 2589.

 • Number of rooms.
 Multiple rooms bring the per-metre cost down.
-A single room is a minimum-charge job.
+A single room is a minimum-charge job ($250–$400).

 • Old cornice removal.
 Pulling off existing cornice usually damages the junction.
 Budget for repair and prep before new cornice goes on.

 • Ceiling height.
 Most Perth homes have standard 2.4m ceilings, making cornice work straightforward.
-Raked or cathedral ceilings in some newer designs require scaffolding.
+Raked or cathedral ceilings in some newer designs (common in the southern growth corridors) require scaffolding at $100–$300 per day.

 • Access.
-Perth's single-storey homes and standard layouts make cornice work accessible.
-Upper-storey rooms in two-storey homes may require internal scaffolding for very high or angled ceilings.
+Perth's predominantly single-storey homes make cornice work accessible.
+Upper-storey rooms in two-storey homes may require internal scaffolding for high or angled ceilings.

 Standard cove cornice in one room of a modern home with no removal work sits toward $150.
 Square-set conversion or decorative cornice across multiple rooms, with old cornice removed and junction repairs, pushes toward $1,450.